 What’s your destination for 2023?
 As far as fundraising planning went for 2022, your fundraising may have taken you to a different destination than you originally planned, thanks to multiple years of “unprecedented” events.

-Now, as we get started fundraising in 2021, it’s never been more important to have a fundraising plan that designed to help you make up for lost funds and meet your goals in today’s context.
+Now, as we get started fundraising in 2023, it’s never been more important to have a fundraising plan and a clear road map that is designed to help you make up for lost funds and meet your current goals and desired destination for your organization.

-And so, here’s what we recommend as you focus on planning your fundraising initiatives in 2021.
+Let’s get started!
+Here’s what we recommend as you focus on planning your fundraising initiatives in 2023.

 Creating a Fundraising Plan

 Creating a fundraising plan may seem daunting and overwhelming.
 Even the phrase “planning document” might make you stressed.
 Luckily it doesn’t have to be, because we’ve created a plan for your plan.
 All you have to do is follow the steps and you’ll be well on your way to a beautiful new plan.